kgjerde/corporaexplorer/README.md

 devtools::install_github("kgjerde/corporaexplorer")
 ```

 **corporaexplorer** works on Mac OS, Windows and Linux.
-(The Shiny apps’
+(The Shiny apps
-user interface is rather clunkier on Windows than on the other
+look much clunkier on Windows than on the other platforms, but the apps
-platforms, but the apps are fully functional.)
+are fully functional.)

 *Note to developers: The package’s internal test suite uses the
 [`shinytest`](https://github.com/rstudio/shinytest) package, which
 requires that [`PhantomJS`](http://phantomjs.org/) is installed.
 This
 can be done through the `shinytest::installDependencies()` function.*

-## Example corpora:
+## Example corpora

 #### A. Date-based corpora